AdarshSingh9540/Evallo/README.md

 # Log Ingestion & Querying System

 A full-stack tool for real-time log ingestion and querying.
-It uses modern web tech, offers a clean UI inspired by Grafana and Datadog, and supports easy Docker deployment.
+It uses modern web technologies, offers a clean UI inspired by Grafana and Datadog, and supports easy Docker deployment.

+Fully responsive for both mobile and desktop screens.

+Due to time constraints, I wasn’t able to fully optimize the codebase.
+Given more time, I would definitely improve it further.

 ## LIVE DEPLOYED WEBSITE
 https://evallo-eight.vercel.app/